 The increase in the General Fund is due in part to the unpredictability of State revenue when the District budget is developed.
-The increase in fund balance in the Capital Projects Fund is due to issuance of general obligation bonds for the completion of multiple projects within the schools throughout the District.
+The decrease in fund balance in the Capital Projects Fund is due to the completion of multiple projects within the schools throughout the District.